subsquid/docs/docs/sdk/reference/processors/subtrate-batch/data-requests.md

 **`addEvmLog()`**
 **`addEthereumTransaction()`**
 Subscribe to Frontier EVM transactions and event logs.
-See [EVM Support](../../specialized/evm).

 **`addContractsContractEmitted()`**
 Subscribe to events emitted by a WASM contract.
-See [WASM Support](../../specialized/wasm).

 **`addGearMessageEnqueued()`**
 **`addGearUserMessageSent()`**
 Subscribe to messages emitted by a Gear program.
-See [Gear Support](../../specialized/gear).

 ## Caveats

-- Processor data subscription methods guarantee that all data matching their data requests will be retrieved, but for technical reasons non-matching data may be added to the [batch context iterables](../../context-interfaces).
+- Processor data subscription methods guarantee that all data matching their data requests will be retrieved, but for technical reasons non-matching data may be added to the [batch context iterables](../context-interfaces).
 As such, it is important to always filter the data within the batch handler.
 For example, a processor config like this
   ```ts title=src/procesor.ts
   export const processor = new SubstrateBatchProcessor()
     .addEvent({